VSepaha/FrostgatePenitentiary/README.md

 - Objects will be placed efficiently on the map
 - AI will be much better with better algorithms implemented
 - New NPC characters
+- Add the skill system with its own UI